Astrometric Effects of a Stochastic Gravitational Wave Background: Calculation of Astrometric Deflection in a Minkowski Background Spacetime

 \subsection{Perturbation to Observed Frequency}

-We calculate the observed photon frequency $\omega_{obs} = -g_{\mu \nu} k^{\mu} u_{obs}^{\nu}$, where $u_{obs}^{\nu} = (1,0,0,0)$, and check our result against standard formulae for the frequency shift, used in pulsar timing searches for GWs \cite{Anholm09}.
+We calculate the observed photon frequency $\omega_{obs} = -g_{\mu \nu} k^{\mu} u_{obs}^{\nu}$, where $u_{obs}^{\nu} = (1,0,0,0)$, and check our result against standard formulas for the frequency shift, used in pulsar timing searches for GWs \cite{Anholm09}.
 The observed frequency is, from Eqs. (\ref{eqn:intkx}) and (\ref{eqn:w0cnst}),

 \be \omega_{obs} = k^0(0) = \omega_0 + I_0 = \omega_0 + \frac{\omega_0^2}{2} n^i n^j \mathcal{I}_{ij}(\lambda_s). \ee

 Using the definition (\ref{eqn:termdef}), the perturbed redshift is therefore

 \be z\equiv \frac{\omega_0 - \omega_{obs}}{\omega_0} = -\frac{\omega_0}{2} n^i n^j \int_0^{\lambda_s} d\lambda' h_{ij,0}(\lambda'). \ee